esaude/esaude-emr-poc/test/e2eTests/README.md

 	// Validate that logout was successful
 	logoutStatus.successful();
 ```
 Validates that logout was successful.
-If not the test will fail here.

 <br />

 That's it!
 Ready to write your own?
 There are a bunch of examples in the [tests](tests) folder.
-When writing tests please keep in mind
+When writing tests please keep in mind:
-- `I`, `Apis`, `Data` and and `<name>Page` are special variables that be imported into delegates
+- `I`, `Apis`, `Data` and all `*Page`s are special variables that can be imported into delegates
 - `Before` and `After` run logic before and after each test
 - `BeforeSuite` and `AfterSuite` run login before and after all scenarios defined in a single file
 - `Apis` should be used to setup the database for your test.
 All data created with `Apis` is cleaned up automatically after each test.